Conference

 • How can one integrate productivity in a (psychologically plausible) theory of grammar?

-Background information about the topic can be found here.
+Background information about the topic

 The format of the conference, with no parallel sessions, is intended to encourage discussion among participants.